לֶךְ-לְךָ

 Lech Lecha / Go For Yourself

-In the next parsha, Vayera, we see that God chose Abraham specifically for a great calling: ‘For I have chosen him, so that he will direct his children and his household after him to keep the way of the Lord by doing what is right and just, so that the Lord will bring about for Abraham what he has promised him.’
-Genesis 18:19.
-God wanted Abraham to start over with a faith that did not worship the idols of his people, but rather the God of Creation.
+God laid out an almost impossible foundation for Abraham: leave your land, leave your place of birth, and leave your father’s house.
+In the next Parsha, Vayera, we see that God chose Abraham specifically for a great calling: ‘For I have chosen him so that he will direct his children and his household after him to keep the way of the Lord by doing what is right and just, so that the Lord will bring about for Abraham what he has promised him.’
+Genesis 18:19

-It was Abraham’s calling to be different, to step out with faith in the God that called Him.
-But he had to understand that it was God’s calling, God’s vision, not his own.
+Abraham was to start over with a faith that did not worship the idols of his people, but rather the God of Creation.
+It was the calling to be different, to step out with faith in the God that called Him, understanding that it was God’s calling, God’s vision, not his own.

 Genesis 15:6 ‘Then he believed in the Lord; and He reckoned it to him as righteousness.’